 While it has taken time for many of us to adapt to this new way of working, the positive impact it has had on work-life balance and flexibility has led many to prefer this way of working.
 In fact, in this same study, just 21% of people said they want to return to working in the office when the pandemic subsides.

-This represents people who miss socializing in the office and who don’t like irregular work hours that sometimes results from working remotely.
+This represents people who miss socializing in the office and who don’t like irregular work hours that sometimes result from working remotely.

 Despite a majority of people being happier with their jobs when working remotely, you still need to be mindful of employee engagement at your organization.
 It’s more important now than ever to make sure your employees feel connected to their colleagues even from afar.